buzz-language/buzz-lang.dev/docs/index.md

     details: No implicit behavior or unexpected type coercion
   - title: Small in size and complexity
     details: Does not take much space on your drive or in your mind
+  - title: Interoperability with C
+    details: Call C functions easily with FFIs and embed buzz with its C API
   - title: Fibers
     details: Single threaded cooperative multitasking
 footer: MIT licensed | Copyright © 2021-present Benoit Giannangeli